Vyral/base-template/_posts/2019-04-09-a-sellers-story-about-price-reduction.md

 {% include youtube.html %}

 “Marjorie, our home has only been on the market for five days.
-Shouldn’t we wait to a little longer before we reduce the price?”
+Shouldn’t we wait to a little longer before we reduce the price?”&nbsp;

-That’s the question I’ll tackle in this segment of **“What’s Working Now Tuesday at 2.”** Thanks for joining me!
+That’s the question I’ll tackle in this segment of **“What’s Working Now Tuesday at 2.”** Thanks for joining me\!&nbsp;

 About a week ago, I listed a property after looking at neighborhood comparables and we came to a price that we felt was right on target with homes that were selling in the area.
-After pricing it, we went to work: **We plugged it into the MLS, sent it out to 3,000 agents and 2,000 prospects, and posted the sign.**
+After pricing it, we went to work: **We plugged it into the MLS, sent it out to 3,000 agents and 2,000 prospects, and posted the sign.**&nbsp;

 {% include pullquote.html %}

-These were the key ingredients to generating a buzz, but after five days, our buyer didn’t receive a single call.
-Here I was with a hot new listing in a hot neighborhood with no activity to show for it. **That weekend, we held an open house with some heavy traffic, but puzzlingly, no one asked questions or called me back.** I even asked some agents for feedback; all to no avail.
+These were the key ingredients to generating a buzz, but after five days, our seller hadn’t received a single call.
+Here I was with a hot new listing in a hot neighborhood with no activity to show for it. **That weekend, we held an open house with some heavy traffic, but puzzlingly, no one asked questions or called me back.** I even asked some agents for feedback; all to no avail.&nbsp;

-It was then that we made the decision to drop the price by $100,000 to prevent it from languishing on the market for weeks on end with no showings or interest. **We made the price drop known across our advertising, and sure enough, calls started pouring in from agents who couldn’t wait to show it to their buyers.**
+It was then that we made the decision to drop the price by $100,000 to prevent it from languishing on the market for weeks on end with no showings or interest. **We made the price drop known across our advertising, and sure enough, calls started pouring in from agents who couldn’t wait to show it to their buyers.**&nbsp;

-Now, the home is receiving the buzz it deserves and we’re holding an open house for it this weekend!
+Now, the home is receiving the buzz it deserves and we’re holding an open house for it this weekend\!&nbsp;

 If you have any questions or are curious about any of my weekend open houses, please give me a call at 240-731-8079.
-I’d love to have a conversation with you!
-Join me again next week for another edition of “What’s Working Now Tuesday at 2”!
+I’d love to have a conversation with you\!
+Join me again next week for another edition of “What’s Working Now Tuesday at 2”\!

 <div class="post-cta"><span style="font-size: 1.8rem; letter-spacing: 0.01rem;"><a target="_blank" href="http://DCHomeBlog.com/videos">And if you&rsquo;d like to WATCH the hottest <em><u>new</u></em> video strategy on the planet...</a></span><p><em>Buyers &amp; sellers love it!</em></p><p>Go to: <a target="_blank" href="http://DCHomeBlog.com/videos"><strong>DCHomeBlog.com/videos</strong></a></p></div>